 At the end of the day, most of what others suggest is an educated guess.
 They might base their strategy on their past behavior — an improvement in rankings that they attribute to some hack.
 Yet Google remains eerily quiet, only occasionally sharing insights.

-Here are some things nearly every SEO can agree on:
+Whether your site is hosted on WordPress or any other platform, here are some things nearly every SEO can agree on:

 - Quality content is key: Writing quality content leads to better organic performance